benjymous/annotations/sandman/sandman.06.md

 - #### Panel 3

-  Stephen King is an American best-selling writer who popularized the horror genre in the last two decades.
+  Stephen King is an American best-selling writer who popularized the horror genre in the 70s, up to the current day.

 - #### Panel 4